lufry/ScreenShot-Camera/README.md

 # ScreenShot Camera

-ScreenShot Camera is a lightweight World of Warcraft addon designed to help players capture screenshots from custom framing angles with real-time post-processing adjustments.
 By adjusting camera offsets and color overlays, you can create cinematic character showcases and environmental captures directly in-game.

 ## Features